colinkingswood/colinkingswood.github.io/_posts/2016-12-23-Hello-World.md

  - less to set up and configure and keep maintained, so simpler overall.

 #### secure
  - less security risks - with less moving parts there is a smaller [attack surface](https://en.wikipedia.org/wiki/Attack_surface) for hackers to potentially exploit.
 [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) is an example of something that application developers need to protect against.
-With no database this is one less problem to work about.
+With no database this is one less problem to worry about.
 For me this is the main appeal of a static site generator.

 ### It works with github pages - which offeres free hosting for Jekyll sites.